saibhargav97v/deep-learning/README.md

 # deep-learning
-Basics codes of deep learning from deeplearning.ai assignments
+Basics of deep learning from deeplearning.ai assignments